brean/ros2-turtlebot3-remote-pc-docker/README.md

 ## Example
 ### Mapping and navigation with real hardware
-If you have ROS 2 foxy installed on your turtlebot ssh to the robot and run:
+If you have ROS 2 humble installed on your turtlebot ssh to the robot and run:
 ```bash
 export TURTLEBOT3_MODEL=burger
 ros2 launch turtlebot3_bringup robot.launch.py